 Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification 17.10 The policy monitoring schedule sets clear objectives, with, where possible, targets and indicators that are Specific, Measurable, Achievable and Realistic and, where appropriate, Time bound (SMART).
-The matrix will; it also identifiesy trigger points at which it is appropriate to address any issues emerging.
+The matrix will; it also identifies trigger points at which it is appropriate to address any issues emerging.
 The non-policy monitoring schedule is simpler, consisting of a non-exhaustive list, but also sets out triggers, of which there is a very wide range; generally, these non-policy triggers form Contextual Indicators.
 These measure background events and circumstances that have a bearing on policy performance - the social, economic and environmental context in which the Plan and its policies operate.
 17.11 As set out in paragraph 17.7, the monitoring process involves preparation of the annual Authority Monitoring Report, the annual Local Aggregates Assessment and the biennial Waste Needs Assessment, all of which use data gathered from planning permissions, site monitoring visits, case officers, nationally available data, etc., as well as reference to the UK Radioactive Waste Index.
 These Annual Monitoring Reports will highlight any implementation problems, and the need for the strategic approach, policies or site allocations to be reviewed.
 17.124 The Local Plan is intended to be a robust document, suitable for setting the direction of development locally for the next 15 years.
 Nevertheless, changing conditions may be so significant as to require a review or partial review of the Local Plan, including, potentially, a call for new minerals or waste sites.
 This latter example, may only take the form of a public consultation on alternative sites and then an Addendum to the Plan; however, every circumstance will be different and judged on its impacts at the time of arising."
-MM67 159 Following paragraph 17.11 Insert new Table 17.2: Non-policy monitoring schedule (see Annex for new Table - NOT YET POPULATED) To provide context on the range of triggers for a full or partial review of the Local Plan MM68 165 Policy SAP1 HWRCs Insert a sentence at the beginning of this policy, to read: "Appropriate applications at the following sites will be supported."
-To provide clarity MM69 a 165 Paragraph 18.5 Amend this paragraph, to read: To set the context for new Table 18.X on the suitability of the site
+There will be consequent changes to the numbering of the paragraphs that follow in chapter 17.
+MM67 159 Following paragraph 17.11 Insert new Table 17.2: Non-policy monitoring schedule (see Annex 1 for new Table) To provide context on the range of triggers for a full or partial review of the Local Plan MM68 164 Policy SAP1 HWRCs Insert a sentence at the beginning of this policy, to read: To provide clarity